xmartlabs/fountain-docs/RxNetworkDataSourceAdapter.md

 # Rx Network Adapters

-The Rx Network Adapters are structures, based on [RxJava](https://github.com/ReactiveX/RxJava) engine, that are used to handle the network request.
+The Rx Network Adapters are structures based on [RxJava's](https://github.com/ReactiveX/RxJava) engine, that are used to handle the network request.

 ## Rx Network Adapters for paged endpoints.